Ebenezer Erskine: Secession

 At the General Assembly of 1722, a group of men including Ebenezer had been rebuked and admonished for defending the doctrines contained in the book The Marrow of Modern Divinity.
-In 1733, a sermon he preached on lay patronage at the Synod of Perth led to new accusations being levelled against him.
+In 1732, a sermon he preached on lay patronage at the Synod of Perth led to new accusations being levelled against him.
 He was compelled to defend himself from rebuke by appealing to the General Assembly, but the Assembly supported his accusers.
 After fruitless attempts to obtain a hearing, he, along with William Wilson of Perth, Alexander Moncrieff of Abernethy and James Fisher of Kinclaven, was suspended from the ministry by the Commission of Assembly in November of that year.

 In protest against this sentence, the suspended ministers constituted themselves as a separate church court, under the name the "Associate Presbytery".
 In 1739 they were summoned to appear before the General Assembly, but did not attend because they did not acknowledge its authority.
 They were deposed by the Church of Scotland the following year.

 In the following years a large number of people joined their communion.
 The Associate Presbytery remained united until 1747, when a division took place over how the church should respond to a new oath required of all burgesses.
 Erskine joined with the "burgher" section, becoming their professor of theology.
 He continued to preach to a large and influential congregation in Stirling until his death.
 He was a very popular preacher and a man of considerable force of character.
 He was noted for acting on principle with honesty and courage.
 In 1820 the burgher and anti-burgher sections of the Secession Church were reunited, followed, in 1847 by their union with the relief synod as the United Presbyterian Church of Scotland.

 Influence

 The majority of Erskine's published works are sermons.
-His Life and Diary (edited by the Rev. Donald Fraser) was published in 1840.
+His Life and Diary (edited by Donald Fraser) was published in 1840.
 His Works were published in 1785.

 In the United States, part of the Associate Presbyterian Church united with most of the Reformed Presbyterian Church in 1782, forming the Associate Reformed Presbyterian Church.
 This denomination, which continues today, operates Erskine College and Seminary in Due West, South Carolina.

 His teachings are also popular in the Dutch Reformed Church.